cheme/web3/ownership.md

   - secondary key : after some time without usage of the concept (update of the secondary key statement), the secondary key is viewed by peer as equivalent.
   - public domain : after some time without update of the keep alive statement, the concept becomes acceptable as public
   - simply fork it and fight to be the dominant fork

+# distribution of money for ressource sharing

+Use case of a movie.

+## central approach

+what is done today + direct donation possibility

+## trust approach

+### contracts for initialization

+### exception culturelle francaise en trust

+### trusted result and later exploitation

+with crypto money, the striples themselves got value, when the movie is exchange numerous time, it lives as a dominant asset, and its component inherit from it.
++ redefinition of movie credits in terms of goodness (some will get leverage for their future)